 Board of Trustees

 “Funding can have a significant impact on perioperative nursing research.
 Information from nursing research can directly impact the care provided to perioperative patients.
 We have the opportunity to support research that provides evidence linking certification to individual outcomes, such as nurses’ continued professional engagement and commitment to lifelong learning, as well as patient outcomes.
 The CCI Research Foundation’s investment in well-designed research supports the professional perioperative community, and facilitates the advancement of research in the care of perioperative patients.
-We recognize the importance of the nurse scientist’s role in providing perioperative patients with high quality care through knowledge gained by research.”– Julia A. Thompson, PhD, RN, CNOR, President, CCI Research Foundation Board of Trustees
+We recognize the importance of the nurse scientist’s role in providing perioperative patients with high quality care through knowledge gained by research.”– Julia A. Thompson, PhD, RN, CNOR, Past President, CCI Research Foundation Board of Trustees

 Robin Chard, PhD, RN, CNOR, is the PhD Program Coordinator in the Passan School of Nursing of Wilkes University.
 She has been an RN for over 35 years.
 Her primary clinical experience is in perioperative nursing and she holds certification in the specialty.
 Her involvement in teaching began in the role as a surgical services educator and her academic experience ranges from teaching in the classroom and online in both undergraduate and graduate nursing programs.
 Her research interests are in the areas of patient safety, communication, and perioperative nursing errors and she has published and presented on these topics.
 Dr. Chard is very excited and honored to be a member of the Board of Trustees of the CCI Research Foundation.